What Is Repetitive Compulsion & How To Overcome It

 Palilalia is an uncommon speech disorder featuring spontaneous and involuntary repetition of words or phrases.
-These words and phrases are repeated with increasing rapidity and decreasing volume.
-Palilalia disease can occur in other genetic disorders such as Asperger syndrome, autism, postencephalitic parkinsonism, Tourette syndrome, Alzheimer's disease, pseudobulbar palsy, schizophrenia, and others.
+These words and phrases are often repeated with increasing rapidity and decreasing volume.
+Palilalia disease can occur in other genetic disorders such as Asperger syndrome, autism, post-encephalitic Parkinsonism, Tourette syndrome, Alzheimer's disease, pseudobulbar palsy, schizophrenia, and others.

 Do Liars Repeat Themselves?

 There are different signs that may indicate that someone is lying.
-These signs may include rapid change of position, changes in breathing, covering instinctively some vulnerable parts of the body, covering or touching the mouth, shuffling of the feet, they shuffle their feet, providing more information, pointing a lot, difficulty speaking, staring without blinking too much, perspiration, fidgeting, and repetition of words or phrases.
+These signs may include rapid change of position, changes in breathing, covering instinctively some vulnerable parts of the body, covering or touching the mouth, shuffling of the feet, providing more information than is needed, pointing a lot, difficulty speaking, staring without blinking much, perspiration, fidgeting, and repetition of words or phrases.

-Liars do repeat themselves.
+Liars often do repeat themselves.
 You repeat yourself when you lie because you are trying to convince others of something.
-To buy time or get more convincing thoughts, you may repeat words or phrases over and over again.
+To buy time or appear more convincing, someone who is lying may repeat words or phrases over and over again.

-There are different possible diseases that could lead to the symptoms of dementia which include impairments in communication, language thought, focus, and memory.
-These can further be broken down into other obvious symptoms such as subtle short-term memory, difficulty in expressing your thoughts, mood swings, loss of interest in activities, difficulty completing tasks, confusion, difficulty adapting to change, and repetition compulsion.
+There are different possible symptoms that could lead to dementia, which include impairments in communication, language thought, and loss of focus and memory.
+These can further be broken down into other obvious symptoms such as impaired short-term memory, difficulty in expressing thoughts, mood swings, loss of interest in activities, difficulty completing tasks, confusion, difficulty adapting to change, and repetitive compulsion.

-Repetitive dementia can be a very frustrating medical condition.
+Repetitive dementia can be a very frustrating and emotionally painful medical condition.
 However, there are available ways to deal with it.
 The following steps should help you:

-- Remain calm: You won't want to do something that will make your behavior get worse by reacting in a negative way.
+- Remain Calm: You won't want to do something that may worsen your mental or physical health by reacting in a negative way.

-- Eliminate triggers: In most times, things around you bring up some repetitive compulsions.
+- Eliminate Triggers: Sometimes, certain things around you may bring up some repetitive compulsions.
 You don't want to keep these things around you.
-A repetitive pattern may trigger your behavior, identify and remove it.

 - Consistency: You may want to keep your daily routines consistent

-- Memory Aids: Memory aids may be of great help by bringing into your awareness of what you may repeat.
+- Memory Aids: Memory aids may be of great help by bringing to your attention things that you may repeat.
 Memory aids include a calendar, notes, signs, and clocks.

-- Seek medical assistance: Sometimes, repetitive dementia may be caused by medications.
-Your doctor may help deal with this.
+- Seek Medical Assistance: Sometimes, repetitive dementia may be caused by medications.
+Your doctor may be able to help you assess and deal with this.

 Abnormal repetitive behaviors (ARBs) refer to a group of behaviors whose basic process is difficult to understand.
 These behaviors are seen to be obsessive-compulsive disorders, compulsive disorders, and stereotypes.
 Abnormal repetitive behaviors may neurobiologically involve some different neurotransmitter systems.

 High-functioning autism is a medical diagnosis that is unofficial.
-It is a term used to refer to individuals that are affected by autism spectrum disorder who speak, write, read, and manage skills without much stress.
-Generally, autism spectrum disorder is seen as a neurodevelopmental disorder characterized by communication and social interaction difficulties.
-The symptoms of Autism can be mild or severe.
-High-functioning autism falls under the mild symptom of ASD.
+It is a term used to refer to individuals affected by autism spectrum disorder who speak, write, read, and manage skills without much stress.
+Generally, autism spectrum disorder (ASD) is seen as a neurodevelopmental disorder characterized by communication and social interaction difficulties.
+The symptoms of autism can be mild or severe.
+High-functioning autism falls under the mild category of ASD.

 Stim is a short form of self-stimulation.
-It is observed as most commonly related to autism.
+It is observed as most commonly related to autism, but this isn’t always the case.
 Stimming relates to self-stimulating behaviors that usually involve repetitive words, sounds, or physical movements.
 Scientifically, stimming is known as stereotypies.
 It is one of the diagnostic criteria for autism.

 Autism as a medical illness is characterized by some repetitive motions which may be referred to as stereotypies, stereotypic movement disorder, or repetitive behaviors.
-The common repetitive behavior with autism is a self stimulation which can also be called stimming.
+The common repetitive behavior with autism is self-stimulation, which can also be called stimming.
 Stimming refers to stereotyped, repetitive, and in some situations self-injurious behaviors.
-These behaviors may include teeth grinding, hand waving, nail-biting, rocking movements, self-biting, self-hitting, headbanging, and so on.
+These behaviors may include teeth grinding, hand waving, nail-biting, rocking movements, self-biting, self-hitting, head-banging, and so on.

-Autism spectrum disorder (ASD) is a medical challenge relating to behavior and communication.
-If you have autism you may put up behaviors including:
+Autism spectrum disorder is a medical challenge relating to behavior and communication.
+If you have autism, you may engage in behaviors including: